Namslay26/MyPersonalBlog/posts/myartstyle.md

 ---
-title: "I like: Music"
+title: "I like: Art"
-subtitle: "Music that I listen to, and accepting why I've always felt insecure of it."
+subtitle: "My art has always been one of my biggest insecurities."
-date: 2023-06-15
+date: 2023-06-20
 tag: "I like"
 ---